lumapps/lumapps-sdk/documentation/source/getting_started.rst

     instance = instance[instance.length-2];
     fetch(window.location.origin+"/service/init?customerHost="+window.location.host+"&instanceSlug="+instance+"&slug=").then(data=>{return data.json()}).then(res => {console.log(res.token)})

-This will generate your personal Lumapps token that will be active for 60 minutes, and that we will use in the following steps
+This will generate your personal LumApps token that will be valid for 60 minutes, and that we will use in the following steps.

 .. code-block:: python

     from lumapps_api_client.lib import ApiClient
     token = "[MY TOKEN]"
     api = ApiClient(token=token)